 3. Check the Adverse Driving box.

 4. This will now give the option for the Adverse Driving Exemption to be claimed by the driver.
+This setting should be left on so the driver can claim then exemption when needed.

 Configuring Drivers via csv Upload